-This should work well in most cases; however more extreme conditions should require a different process.
+This should work well in most cases; however, more extreme conditions require a different process.

-Start by determining the CBD dosage that delivers noticeable effects, then estimate the time it takes to notice those effects.
-From there, tweak what you can based on the insights in this article to improve your body’s ability to process CBD.
+Start by determining the CBD dosage that delivers noticeable effects, then estimate its time to notice those effects.
+From there, tweak what you can base on this article’s insights to improve your body’s ability to process CBD.

 Thanks so much for reading our article.
 I hope this answered your question and improved your understanding of how CBD works.
 Next time you hear someone ask, “How long does CBD take to work?” be sure to spread the knowledge!